Radio Botswana: Podcasting

 Radio Botswana is also available via podcast on the stations tunein account.

 History of Radio Bechuanaland

+The first radio signals were received in Bechuanaland in 1927.
+On 18 May 1934, a Bechuanaland Protectorate Resident Commissioner demanded the extension of the facilities to other parts of the colony.

 Radio Bechuanaland started its 24-hour (24/7) broadcast in 1965 as a primary broadcaster in Botswana.
 Radio Bechuanaland was developed with the aid of the South African citizen who was also the former police radio officer during that time by the name Peter Nel.
 Radio Bechuanaland served the nationals and was transmitted at an output of 500 watts.
 The station came on air at 3356 kHz.
 Radio Bechuanaland started operating in a police station located in a small town called Lobatse.
 The main focus of this station was to bring people closer to information about their small country (arts, culture and entertainment).